microsoft/azure-pipelines-tasks/docs/authoring/yaml-tasks.md

 - Keep your inputs orthogonal.
 The designer lets you go crazy with `groups` and `visibleRule`s, allowing you to funnel the users to a small set of inputs.
 In YAML, there's no affordance for which inputs go together, which are mutually exclusive, and which ones cause others to become required.
+- Choose human-friendly input names.
+The name will be used in the `input` block.
 - Follow the principle of least surprise when choosing `defaultValue`s.
 None of our YAML experiences offer insight into task defaults right now.
 Users have to trust you won't do something silly.
+- Document your inputs, including a YAML snippet showing how to use it.
+We're improving on the product side with things like IntelliSense in the editor, but at the moment, discovering inputs isn't easy.

 ### Should a task even be a task?